How to Write a Cover Letter That Gets You Hired (Examples & Tips)

 Video: Learn how to make a cover letter with our Cover Letter Generator

-Unlike a resume, which lists your qualifications in a structured format, a cover letter allows you to showcase your personality, enthusiasm, and professional voice.
+Unlike a resume, which lists your qualifications in a structured format, a cover letter lets you showcase your personality, enthusiasm, and professional voice.
+Think of it as your sales pitch to the hiring manager—your chance to explain why you’re the right fit for the job.

-• Introduces you professionally and sets the tone for your application.
+• Introduces you professionally and sets the tone for your application

-• Highlights your most relevant skills and experiences tailored to the job.
+• Highlights your most relevant skills and experiences tailored to the job

-• Demonstrates your enthusiasm for the role and the company.
+• Demonstrates your enthusiasm for the role and the company

-• Shows your understanding of the company’s needs and how you can contribute.
+• Shows your understanding of the company’s needs and how you can contribute

-• Encourages the hiring manager to read your resume and invite you for an interview.
+• Encourages the hiring manager to read your resume and invite you for an interview

 what to include in a professional cover letter

-How to Write a Cover Letter for a Job Application
+How to Write a Cover Letter for a Job

-Step 1
+STEP 1

-Research the company
+Research the Company & Role

 • Review the company’s About Us page and mission statement.